material-components/material-components-flutter/docs/components/dialogs.md

 Dialogs are purposefully interruptive, so they should be used sparingly.

-Before you can use Material dialogss, you need to import the Material Components package for Flutter: `package:flutter/material.dart`.
+Before you can use Material dialogs, you need to import the Material Components package for Flutter: `package:flutter/material.dart`.

 You need to use a [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html).